-Since the Windows XP machine was already assigned an IP address by the Windows 2003 DHCP service, it will not automatically request a new one now that the router is providing DHCP service.
-You will have to click Repair on the network interface to force Windows XP to request a new IP address from the router’s DHCP service.
+Since the Windows 10 machine was already assigned an IP address by the Windows 2012 DHCP service, it will not automatically request a new one now that the router is providing DHCP service.
+You will have to click Repair on the network interface to force Windows 10 to request a new IP address from the router’s DHCP service.

-On the XP workstation:
+On the 10 workstation:

 Open Start->Control Panel->Network Connections->Local Area Connection.